CDS 100 5 credits

 Chemical Dependency and the Family

 Models of family therapy and overview of structural, functional and systems approaches as applied to the chemically dependent family.
 Treatment issues related to family, stages of adaptation to chemical dependency, family roles, co-dependency, children of alcoholics, and adult children of alcoholics.
-Prerequisites: CDS 100, 101 or instructor permission.
+Prerequisites: CDS 100, CDS 101 or instructor's signature.

 CDS 207 5 credits